SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/ContextMenu/ContextMenuEvent/ContextMenuEvents/README.md

 #ContextMenu Events Sample

-This sample demonstrate how to invoke ContextMenu events.
+This sample demonstrates- how to invoke the ContextMenu events.
 The Diagram control provides event support for the context menu that triggers when rendering the context menu and when clicking the items of the context menu.

 ## Prerequisites